Spanish mackerel fishing

-“Spanny macks” are a terrific gamefish, providing Siesta Key anglers with action, great battles, and excellent table fare when eaten fresh.
+Spanish mackerel are a terrific and under rated game fish, providing Siesta Key anglers with action, great battles.
+They are excellent table fare when eaten fresh.
 They are voracious feeders and will attack a fast moving lure or fly with reckless abandon.
-Live bait will catch plenty of fish, too.
-Spanish mackerel prefer water temperatures in the high 60’s to 80 degrees and are most numerous in the spring and again in the fall as they follow the baitfish migrations.
+Live bait will catch plenty of fish when Spanish mackerel fishing, too.
+Spanish mackerel prefer water temperatures in the high 60’s to 80 degrees.
+Mackerel are most numerous in the spring and again in the fall as they follow the bait fish migrations.
 Huge schools can be seen feeding on the surface in both the Gulf of Mexico and inshore bays.
 However, the most consistent surface action will be in the inshore Gulf about a mile or so from the beach.